KoStard/HermesCLI/README.md

    model = deepseek-coder
    ```

-   You can set any supported model as the default in the `[DEFAULT]` section.
+   You can set any supported model as the default in the `[BASE]` section.

    Note: The application will create the necessary directories if they don't exist.